How many is too many? Exploring the toxic CAG threshold in the Huntington’s disease brain

 A numbers game

-It turns out that we can stop somatic instability in the brain!
+It turns out that we can stop somatic instabilitysomatic expansion A process in which the CAG repeat in the Huntingtin gene can change over a person’s lifetime in some cells of the body, particularly in the brain. in the brain!
 At least we can in mice, for right now.
-Several pharmaceutical companies are developing HD drugs targeting mismatch repair genes and somatic instability in HD (for example, LoQus23, Rgenta, and Voyager Pharmaceuticals).
+Several pharmaceutical companies are developing HD drugs targeting mismatch repair genes and somatic instabilitysomatic expansion A process in which the CAG repeat in the Huntingtin gene can change over a person’s lifetime in some cells of the body, particularly in the brain. in HD (for example, LoQus23, Rgenta, and Voyager Pharmaceuticals).

 What’s helpful about HD mice is that they are born with many more CAG repeats than people with HD – because HD researchers want mice to develop symptoms of HD much faster than people do.
 For example, a type of mouse that models HD called “Q111” has over 100 CAG repeats.
 Another HD mouse model called “Q175” has about 185 CAG repeats.
 Both the Q111 and Q175 HD mice show symptoms of HD in less than a year.